Prof Robin Talbot PhD, BA, Cert Ed

 At St Martin’s College and the University of Cumbria Robin was Executive Dean with a particular focus on Health, Social Care and Wellbeing.

 Outside the NHS and Higher Education, Robin is a member of the Lakes College Board at Lillyhall, and a member of Independent Monitoring Board for HM Prisons.
-He chairs the Health and Education Co-operative (a social enterprise hosting/producing online learning materials for universities and the Health Service).
+He also chairs the Health and Education Co-operative (a social enterprise hosting/producing online learning materials for universities and the Health Service).

 Robin is Chair of the Board of Directors and member of the North Cumbria Health & Care System Leadership Board.